 (4) In this section —

-“article” includes a token, card and document;
+article includes a token, card and document;

-“credit card” means an article of a kind commonly known as a credit card or a similar article intended for use in obtaining cash, goods or services on credit, and includes an article of a kind commonly issued by persons carrying on business to customers or prospective customers of those persons for use in obtaining goods or services from those persons on credit;
+credit card means an article of a kind commonly known as a credit card or a similar article intended for use in obtaining cash, goods or services on credit, and includes an article of a kind commonly issued by persons carrying on business to customers or prospective customers of those persons for use in obtaining goods or services from those persons on credit;

-“debit card” means an article intended for use by a person in obtaining access to an account held by the person for the purpose of withdrawing or depositing cash or obtaining goods or services;
+debit card means an article intended for use by a person in obtaining access to an account held by the person for the purpose of withdrawing or depositing cash or obtaining goods or services;

-“prescribed card” means a credit card, a debit card or an article that may be used as a credit card and a debit card.
+prescribed card means a credit card, a debit card or an article that may be used as a credit card and a debit card.

 29. Assertion of right to payment for unsolicited goods or services, or for making entry in directory (TPA s.
 64)